FarjaalAhmad/django_bgRemoverML/README.md

 ### Known Bugs:
 <b>Memory Leak Issue.<b>
 	Memory doesn't get released after Processing the Images.
-Memory Exaustion cause the crash of server.
+Memory Exhaustion cause the crash of server.

 If someone can fix this bug, please fix this bug and make a Pull Request.
 Thanks <3